 It’s definitely not a beginners tool!

-Using this device can be challenge and requires a general understanding of the human body.
+Using this device can be a challenge and requires a general understanding of the human body.
 Due to its small size, it does lend itself to more pressure, meaning it can get deep into tissue really fast.
-This may be too intense for some people, however, this type of self massage does an amazing job of breaking apart adhesions.
+This may be too intense for some people, however, this type of self-massage does an amazing job of breaking apart adhesions.